 The artist has talked about the inspiration for his photograph: “When I was around 8 or 9, I found this funny little plant growing by our fence out back.
 I watered it a lot and it grew really fast.
 I was sure it was a sunflower or corn or something.
 It grew to about 10 feet high, and by then it was apparent that it was a weed.
 Cumming takes this common phrase and interprets it literally to show the error inherent in that expression.
 Do you think there is place for humor in art?

-• Working in cooperative groups, have students write titles for the photographs or drawings created in the art lesson.
+• Working in cooperative groups, have students write a brief summary for the photograph.

-• From these, allow students to select the most effective titles for their works, and explain the reasons for the choice.
-Display titles with the students’ art.
+• From these, allow students to select the most effective titles/summaries for the photograph and explain the reasons for the choice.
+Display titles/summaries with the photograph.